There is no 'one-size-fits-all' when it comes to workers' compensation claims.

 Florida Workers’ Compensation Lawyers

 Injured at Work?
 Michles & Booth Can Help.

 With few exceptions, all workers in the state of Florida are covered by workers’ compensation.
-Workers’ compensation is a form of insurance purchased by your employer that covers you in the event you are injured while at work or while performing work-related duties.
+Workers’ compensation is a form of insurance purchased by your employer that covers you in the event you are injured at work or while performing work-related duties.
 In exchange for this coverage, you are generally prohibited from suing your employer directly.

-If you or your loved one was injured at work and you need help filing a workers’ compensation claim, or if your claim has been denied, contact Michles & Booth.
+If you or your loved one was injured at work and need help filing a workers’ compensation claim, or if your claim has been denied, contact Michles & Booth.
 With offices in Pensacola, Crestview, Fort Walton Beach, and Tampa, our Florida workers’ compensation lawyers assist clients across the state with all aspects of their workers’ compensation claims.